 All New Mexico public post-secondary institutions are required to establish policies and practices for receiving and resolving complaints from students or from other complainants regarding the transfer of coursework from other public institutions in the state.
-A copy of NMSU’s transfer credit policy may be obtained from the University Registrar's Office or from the Deputy Secretary for Academic Affairs,
+A copy of NMSU’s transfer credit policy may be obtained from the University Student Records Office or from the Deputy Secretary for Academic Affairs,

 Higher Education Department